When you love beer and you love bread, this honey herb beer bread recipe just makes sense. 😉

 - 1 tsp garlic powder or fresh

-- Add honey and entire can of beer and stir until a ball of dough forms.
+- Add honey and entire can or bottle of beer and stir until a ball of dough forms.

 - Grease a bread loaf pan with oil.
 Gather dough and gently press it evenly into the loaf pan.
 Smooth out and shape the top as needed.